 Of course, as you are younger, your circumstances are more likely to change as time goes on and the people who you may choose as your attorneys may also change.
 This does not mean you should not make and register your LPA now.
 You are free to revoke your LPA at any time and make a new one.
 There is therefore no harm in being prepared.

-For more information about this topic contact Sarah Playforth or the Private Client team.
+For more information about this topic contact a member of the Private Client team.

-You might also be interested to read Sarah's other blog on this subject 'Talking to your children about your Lasting Power of Attorney.'
+You might also be interested to read our other blog on this subject 'Talking to your children about your Lasting Power of Attorney.'